SajjadHm/detect-unique-persons/README.md

-### Detection of Unique Persons in CCTV Video Based on Facial Area
+### Detection of Unique Persons in Videos Based on Facial Area

 #### **1. Introduction**